Simple API Integration

 javascript

-// Modern event-driven API integration example
+// Modern event-driven API integration occasion

 class EventDrivenIntegration {